 Endowment support allows the United Board mission and programs to thrive and expand.
 As we enter our second century of work, please consider an endowed fund to support our programs, our network institutions across Asia and areas important to you.
 To explore how to do so, please contact Trudy Loo, Director of Development at 212-870-2612 or by email (tloo@unitedboard.org).
-The United Board is honored to steward nearly 200 donor-established endowment funds.
-"If we can look at each other as equals and listen, it doesn't always mean we're going to agree, but we can at least respect the fact that we all have something to offer," Ms. Daugherty notes.
-"That's my hope for the future."
+The United Board is honored to steward nearly 200 donorestablished endowment funds.

 A Grand Finale to Centennial Celebrations